 Every year it's up to you to decide whether you should you itemize or take the standard deduction.
 You'd be amazed about how many people get this wrong and end up costing themselves extra taxes.

-The standard deduction is a specified dollar amount you are allowed to deduct each year to account for otherwise deductible personal expenses such medical expenses, home mortgage interest and property taxes, and charitable contributions.
+The standard deduction is a specified dollar amount you are allowed to deduct each year to account for otherwise deductible personal expenses such as medical expenses, home mortgage interest and property taxes, and charitable contributions.
 You take the standard deduction instead of deducting your actual personal expenses.
 The amount you are allowed to deduct depends on your filing status and is adjusted for inflation each year.
-The standard deduction amount for 2012 is $5,950 for singles and $11,900 for married people filing jointly.
+Check the IRS website for the current year standard deduction amounts.